SergeyGoesWild/DeckAppNative/README.md

 Booster Opening: Experience the thrill of opening booster packs within the app, adding an exciting element of surprise to your card collection.
 Battle Simulator: Engage in simulated Pokémon battles in the Battle tab, where the outcome is determined by Pokémon types, mimicking the classic "rock, paper, scissors" game mechanics.

-# Getting Started
+## Getting Started

 To begin using Dream Deck, follow these simple installation instructions.

 Prerequisites
-Ensure you have Node.js, npm (or Yarn), and an IDE/editor installed on your system.
+Ensure you have Node.js, npm (or Yarn), Expo, and an IDE/editor installed on your system.

-# Installation
+### Installation

 Clone the repo

-git clone git@github.com:SergeyGoesWild/DeckAppNative.git
+$ git clone git@github.com:SergeyGoesWild/DeckAppNative.git

  Install NPM packages

-npm install
+$ npm install

 or, if using Yarn,

-yarn install
+$ yarn install

  Running the App

 Launch the app by running the following command in your terminal:

-npm start
+$ npm start

 or, if using Yarn,

-yarn start
+$ yarn start

-# Usage
+## Usage

 Use Dream Deck to enhance your Pokémon card collecting and battling experience.
 Navigate through the tabs to search for cards, manage your decks, explore sets, open boosters, and simulate battles.
 Whether you're a seasoned collector or new to the world of Pokémon, Dream Deck offers something for everyone.